redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

       MINIO_ROOT_USER=rootuser
       MINIO_ROOT_PASSWORD=rootuser123

+> Expected output
+>
+> `Now using project "minio" on server "https://api.cluster-5mgxv.5mgxv.sandbox3005.opentlc.com:6443".`
+>
+> `You can add applications to this project with the 'new-app' command.
+For example, try:`
+>
+> `    oc new-app rails-postgresql-example`
+>
+> `to build a new example application in Ruby.
+Or use kubectl to deploy a simple Kubernetes application:`
+>
+> `    kubectl create deployment hello-node --image=registry.k8s.io/e2e-test-images/agnhost:2.43 -- /agnhost serve-hostname`

 - [ ] Configure the MinIO Helm repository

       helm repo add minio https://charts.min.io/

+> Expected output
+>
+> `"minio" has been added to your repositories`
+>
+> Or, potentially
+>
+> `"minio" already exists with the same configuration, skipping`

 - [ ] Deploy MinIO via the Helm chart in its own namespace with a bucket for pipelines